What is the Texas Parent-Taught Driver Education Online Course?

 Driver Ed course will teach your teen everything they need to know to be the best driver possible.
 So let's get started!

-*As per Texas law, your teen may complete a maximum of 2 hours of instruction per day.
+*As per Texas law, your teen may complete a maximum of 6 hours of driver education instruction per day.
+Your teen may not complete more than 4 hours of in-car instruction and no more than 2 hours of behind-the-wheel instruction per day.

 A Quick Guide to Helping Your Teen Get a Texas Driver License

 If you are eligible, you're ready to get started!

 Step 1: Register for Our Course with Your Teen

 Signing up is easy!
 Just click the Register Now button and we will guide you through all of the steps to set up your account with your teen.

 Step 2: Request Your Parent Taught Driver Education Program Guide

 You must request and receive the Parent Taught Driver Education Program Guide